Short-Term Phase (2025-2027)

 We will also be managing the beach in a similar way to PCDL, you may notice more workers on the beach but there will be little difference in the activities which include:

-During the Interim project we aim to avoid negative environmental impacts and align with the plans for the medium-term project as they develop, which starts in 2027.
+During the Short-term Phase we aim to avoid negative environmental impacts and align with the plans for the medium-term project as they develop, which starts in 2027.

 We will continue to proactively engage with the residents and community including the Pevensey Bay Coastal Community Group.

-Throughout the Interim Project (2025-2027) Eastbourne Borough Council will continue to manage the beach between Holywell and Langney Point.
+Throughout the Short-term Phase (2025-2027) Eastbourne Borough Council will continue to manage the beach between Holywell and Langney Point.

-When the Medium-term (Phase 1) Project starts in 2027 the Eastbourne and Pevensey Bay coastal frontages will be combined and managed together under one project.
+When the Medium-term Phase starts in 2027 the Eastbourne and Pevensey Bay coastal frontages will be combined and managed together under one project.